-The latest Focus newsletter for the Chaloners Road, Wains Road, Eason View and Thanet Road area has been published, and is being delivered locally by volunteers.
+The latest edition of our Focus newsletter for the Chaloners Road, Wains Road, Eason View and Thanet Road area has been published and is being delivered by local volunteers.

 The Council has agreed today to change the arrangement of the speed humps on Eason View.

 The Council has also abandoned plans to curtail speeds on Chaloners Road.
 Officials claim that average speeds on the road are now within the set limits

 The Council has published a report reviewing parking arrangements at several locations in the Dringhouses and Woodthorpe Ward.